LasseWolter/honours-project-21-22/clowdr/setup_notes.md

     - then run `Hasura Console -- Local Development task` (which also runs docker-compose)
     - then run `Actions service - GraphQL Codegen`

+**Clowdr: Realtime Service**
+- RABBITMQ_USERNAME:PASSWORD as `guest:guest` seem to work while the default one (services/realtime:1234) throws the following error
+  -`"ACCESS_REFUSED - Login was refused using authentication mechanism PLAIN.
+For details see the broker logfile."`

 **Clowdr: Playout Service**
 - example.env:
   - EVENT_SECRET would be better as `XXXXX` instead of `XXXXY`

+**Clowdr: Frontend**
+- seems like `snowpack` needs to be installed globally for npm start to work

 **Expose local services at a public URL**
-- _"Copy the auth URL (http://<hasura-domain>/v1/graphql) into the HASURA_URL Auth0 Rule Configuration as shown in step 5."_
+- `"Copy the auth URL (http://<hasura-domain>/v1/graphql) into the HASURA_URL Auth0 Rule Configuration as shown in step 5."`
   - which step 5?
     - **STEP 5 of the Auth0 setup**